Catholic Church in Nepal: Apostolic Prefecture (1996-2007)

-Apostolic Vicariate 2007 - Present
+Apostolic Vicariate (2007 - present)

 At Nepal's Catholic cathedral, the Church of the Assumption in Kathmandu, there are English Masses said on Sundays.
 Catholic Relief Services conducts many programs in the country, including counteracting the trade in women and children and aiding those affected by floods and landslides.
 Caritas Nepal, in partnership with Caritas Australia, helped train 12,000 Nepalese farmers to optimize their small land holdings.
-In 2007, Nepal adopted an interim constitution.
-It guarantees each citizen the "right to profess, practise and preserve his/her own religion as handed down to him/her from ancient times".
+In 2007, Nepal adopted an interim constitution, guaranteeing each citizen the "right to profess, practise and preserve his/her own religion as handed down to him/her from ancient times".
 However, it expressly forbids people to convert others to their religion.
-In 2009 three missions on the border with China were opened, and land was being acquired for more churches and for Catholic schools.
+In 2009, three missions on the border with China were opened, and land was acquired for more churches and Catholic schools.
 A delegation was not sent to World Youth Day in 2008 or 2011, but a group of 15 youths did attend with help from the Neo-Catechumenical Way.
 Population estimates from 2011 show the number of Catholics exceeding 10,000.
-In 2011 the Nepal legislature proposed a series of laws making the changing of religions a crime Catholic groups and individuals raised the issue of Nepal's anti-conversion laws to the United Nations Human Rights Council during the January 2011 review cycle.
+In 2011, the legislature of Nepal proposed a series of laws making the changing of religions a crime.
+Catholic groups and individuals raised the issue of Nepal's anti-conversion laws to the United Nations Human Rights Council during the January 2011 review cycle.
 The Church in Nepal provides assistance to the 35,000 Bhutanese refugees in eastern Nepal.